Position: Certified Robustness Does Not (Yet) Imply Model Security

 \section{Conclusions}

-The AI security community has consistently moved the needle in terms of our understanding of the risks facing models, and strategies that can be employed to mitigate them.
-However, for all the insights gained by these works, there is a strong case to be made that the current literature has not yet bridged the gap from practical promise to deployable applications.
-This is especially true when it comes to works on certified robustness, especially when we consider the ways in which these certifications are perceived by downstream users and practitioners.
+The AI security community has consistently been producing research that moves the needle in terms of our understanding of risks facing models, and the strategies that can be employed to mitigate said risks.
+However, for all of the research insights gained, there is a strong case to be made that the current literature has not yet bridged the gap from practical promise to deployable applications.
+This is particularly true for certified robustness, given the expectations of users searching for a guaranteed solution to the risk of adversarial manipulation.

-Indeed, the very framing of certified robustness as providing guarantees of adversarial resistance can create a false sense of security.
-Given this, within this paper we argue that additional care must be taken to ensure that these certifications are not misinterpreted as blanket protections, rather than constrained assurances tied to specific threat models, perturbation bounds, and data distributions.
+Indeed, the very framing of certified robustness as providing guarantees of adversarial resistance can create a false sense of security, and more broadly, an alignment issue between how users would likely perceive these systems and their actual performance.
+Given this, within this paper we argue that additional care must be taken to ensure that these certifications are presented in a manner that prevents their being misinterpreted as blanket protections, rather than constrained assurances tied to specific threat models, perturbation bounds, and data distributions.
 Such misunderstanding can lead to adverse security outcomes, especially in real-world deployment scenarios where defenders do not have access to oracle information, and where adversaries do not necessarily conform to the narrow theoretical bounds underpinning certification techniques.

-However, this work also argues that considering how these systems are used and perceived has the potential to inspire new research directions.
+This work is not just an excoriation of current research practices.
+We also argued that considering how these systems are used and perceived can inspire new, interesting research directions.
 This work would extend beyond the current remit of certification research---which is broadly focused on improving bulk metrics on reference data sets---into exploring the how and why of certification performance, the factors that incentivize the development of secure code, the applicability of certifications to real world threat models, and how they should be communicated to stakeholders.
 These rich new veins of research questions have the potential to significantly improve the safety of deployed AI systems.